Just One Drink Of Alcohol A Week Can Significantly Reduce Fat Loss

 As if it wasn’t bad enough, not only does too much alcohol inhibit fat loss, but it also decreases testosterone levels.
 Studies have shown that one bout of high alcohol consumption drinking raises levels of the muscle-wasting hormone cortisol and increases the breakdown of testosterone for up to 24 hours .
 Even more alarming is the fact that it was found that the damaging effects of alcohol on testosterone are made even worse when you exercise before drinking.
 Research has demonstrated that both acute (small amounts) and chronic alcohol exposure are associated with low levels of hypothalamic LHRH and pituitary LH and suppresses testosterone secretion in adults.
 Testosterone, while usually thought of simply as the male hormone, has several effects on weight loss and metabolism.
 Testosterone regulates carbohydrates, proteins and fat metabolism [12,13] and lowered levels affect energy production.
 Upsetting the physiological checks and balances in our bodies resulting in increased fat storage and fat creation.
 [12–94] Which may explain why alcoholic men tend to have bigger waists than those who abstain from drinking.

-Can You Have Maximum Weight Loss And Still Drink Occasionally?
+Can You Have Maximum Weight Loss And Still Drink Alcohol Occasionally?

 Having alcohol with a meal will increase your metabolic rate, but will also reduce the amount of fat your body burns for energy — far more so than high protein, high carbohydrate, or high fat meals .
-A drink once in a blue moon might not do that much but it is important to understand that if you really want to maximize your fat loss and muscle building efforts to create a truly lean and sculpted physique, alcohol is more of a liability than an asset.
+A drink once in a blue moon, (and by that my experience says no more than a few times a year), might not do that much but it is important to understand that if you really want to maximize your fat loss and muscle building efforts to create a truly lean and sculpted physique, alcohol is more of a liability than an asset.
 See my article Alcohol Inhibits the Effects of Exercise.
-It isn’t always easy especially in many social situations, but at the end of the day it is important that we understand fully the consequences of our actions rather than pretending that a drink or two a week won’t make much of a difference.
+It isn’t always easy especially in many social situations, but at the end of the day it is important that we understand that as unpopular as it might be to hear, there are consequences to drinking alcohol if you are trying to lose weight instead of pretending that a drink or two a week won’t make much of a difference.
+I wish it didn’t, but experience says otherwise.

 Please note that all material is copyrighted and DMCA Protected and can be reprinted only with the expressed authorization of the author.